riletan/ritan-resume/README.md

 # Next.js and Tailwind Résumé

-A résumé built especially with software professionals in mind.
-Impress your potential employer with a beautiful and incredibly fast résumé website, or generate a PDF for email and print.
+A resume built especially with software professionals in mind.
+Impress your potential employer with a beautiful and incredibly fast resume website, or generate a PDF for email and print.

 [See an example](https://nextjs-resume.netlify.app/)

-Your résumé can also generate a secure URL that will display information not accessible on the public URL.
+Your resume can also generate a secure URL that will display information not accessible on the public URL.
 The secure version can include private information such as email, phone number, and mailing address.
 You can send the private link to a potential employer or use it to generate a more complete PDF for yourself.

 ## Features

-- Update your résumé with simple Markdown files
+- Update your resume with simple Markdown files
   - Type safe content management using [Contentlayer](https://www.contentlayer.dev/)
   - Integration with external CMS systems will be possible in the future
-- Beautiful and accessible web app to view your résumé, link on social media, and send to potential employers
+- Beautiful and accessible web app to view your resume, link on social media, and send to potential employers
-- Use a secret link to generate the résumé with additional private information
+- Use a secret link to generate the resume with additional private information
 - Generate a PDF on demand to view, download, or print in light or dark mode
 - Easily customizable
   - 19 accent color palettes out-of-the-box